playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 And this data isn't static, either!
 Click the button to trigger the state change of `count` and your `render` function will execute immediately; giving you a quick and convenient method of [reactivity](/posts/what-is-reactivity).

-But this idea of "render everything for every state change" came with its own set of difficulties...

 ## Making markup reactive

 While JSX allowed for lots of flexibility, it meant that templates required a re-execution of all template nodes to construct [the DOM](/posts/understanding-the-dom) with new values.